1. Look for a partner that works with clients like you

 Prices you see listed on websites are typically for simple message intake and delivery.
 Intake and delivery, however, is a simple service.
 They may exclude the protocols and functionality you require.

 Once you decided on what services you want, verify answering service pricing with the vendor.
-Put another way, when it comes to pricing, read the fine print on your calling plan to ensure the answering service isn’t overcharging you.
+Put another way, when it comes to pricing, read the fine print on your calling plan to ensure you aren’t being over charged.

-Many 24-hour answering services claim they have experience across multiple industries—especially if they’ve been around for a while.
+Many phone answering services claim they have experience across multiple industries—especially if they’ve been around for a while.
 But what’s the depth and breadth of that experience?
-Check that out before hiring an answering service.

-A simple question you can ask is, Does the answering service understand your industry?
+A simple question you can ask is, Does the company understand your industry?
 If you are in the medical field or property management, your requirements are drastically different than if you’re in technology or emergencies services:

 Asking questions like: